 This guest editorial is written by bereaved parents who were abruptly notified of their son's death by telephone.
 The caller was a paramedic at the hospital where the victim was taken following an automobile crash.
 The authors describe the experience and maintain that the mode and manner in which the notification was made caused them unnecessary emotional trauma.
-They make several suggestions, including in-person notifications, to improve death notification procedures.
+They make several suggestions to improve notifications.